 We have two current purchase and sale agreement relationships where we are the seller of portions of loans we create.
 The two purchasers are Builder Finance, Inc. and S.K.
-Funding, LLC.
+Funding, LLC ("S.K.
+Funding").
 Generally, the purchasers buy between 50% and 70% of each loan sold.
 Builder Finance, Inc., a subsidiary of 1st Financial Bank, USA, began purchasing portions of loans effective as of August 1, 2016.
 Prior to August 1, 2016, 1st Financial Bank, USA had purchased these loans under a separate loan purchase and sale agreement.
+S.K.
+Funding, an affiliate of Seven Kings Holdings, Inc. ("7Kings"), was assigned the loan purchase and sale agreement by 7Kings on or about May 7, 2015.